1Hyena/nt4c/README.md

 Upon successful parsing, `nt_parse()` returns the number of nodes in the input text, which can help determine the memory needed for storing the deserialization graph.
 On failure, the function returns a negative number.

-The deserialization graph is considered fully stored only when the returned value is non-negative and less than or equal to the output buffer capacity.
+The deserialization graph is considered fully stored only when the value returned by `nt_parse()` is non-negative and less than or equal to the output buffer capacity.

 # License ######################################################################